Table of Contents

 - Phase Switch

 One common feature is a coil-tap switch.
 This is generally found on guitars with humbucking pickups.
 It allows you to split the coils in the pickup, giving you a single-coil sound.

 This can be used on both humbucker and single-coil pickups.
-It is preferred on humbuckers, however, as the sound becomes thinner when the pickups are out of phase.
+It’s preferred on humbuckers, yet, as the sound becomes thinner when the pickups are out of phase.

-This function can be found using regular short-handled toggle switches, but is sometimes built into the pickup selector switch configuration on some guitars.
+This function can be found using regular short-handled toggle switches.
+But is sometimes built into the pickup selector switch configuration on some guitars.

 The PRS custom 24 piezo is a perfect example of this.
 The switch engages the piezo and a blend knob then allows you to add the signal to the regular pickup tone.
 This can add some great sounds and is pretty versatile.

-It is not a very common switch as it is more of a rare feature on electric guitars, but they do exist!
+It’s not a very common switch as it is more of a rare feature on electric guitars, but they do exist!